Allen throws 4 TDs, Panthers beat Cardinals 38-20

-GLENDALE, Ariz.
-(AP) — Kyle Allen threw for 261 yards and four touchdowns in place of the injured Cam Newton, Christian McCaffrey ran for a 76-yard touchdown, and the Carolina Panthers beat the Arizona Cardinals 38-20 on Sunday.
+“That’s how you win football games,” Allen said.
+“You do your job.
+That’s what we’ve been preaching all week.
+Do your job, you don’t have to do too much, and when your number is called, make plays.”

-The 23-year-old Allen was outstanding in his second career start, making several big throws — even when there was tight coverage.
-He was 19 of 26, including two touchdowns to Greg Olsen and one each to Curtis Samuel and DJ Moore.
+The 23-year-old Allen was solid in place of the injured Cam Newton, making several big throws — even when there was tight coverage.
+He was 19 of 26 for 261 yards, four touchdowns and no interceptions.

+Two of the touchdowns went to veteran tight end Greg Olsen and one each went to Curtis Samuel and DJ Moore.

-McCaffrey had 24 carries for 153 yards, including the 76-yard score, which came in the third quarter when he darted straight through the middle of Arizona’s defense.
+Christian McCaffrey had 24 carries for 153 yards, including a 76-yard touchdown , which came in the third quarter when he darted straight through the middle of Arizona’s defense.

 Newton was ruled out by the Panthers earlier this week because of a mid-foot sprain.
 The Panthers were confident Allen would be an adequate replacement and Sunday’s performance was validation.